Reasons for air trapping in the central heating system, and how to fix it

 You probably heard it already: Airlock

 When the vapour is trapped in a central heating system.
-Then prevents water from passing into the radiator.
+Then prevents water and heat from passing into the radiator.
 This leaves the device cold.

 Let’s start with the reason.
 Why does the air build up in the system?

-- There are a number of other signs that indicate an airlock in pipes.
+- Several other signs indicate an airlock in the pipes.
 One common sign includes no hot water from taps or showers, and the other is cold spots on one or more radiators.